 - 1 tbsp Oil

-- Heat ghee/butter in a broad flat bottomed Pan, and fry garlic and green chilies into it.
+Heat ghee/butter in a broad flat-bottomed Pan, and fry garlic and green chillies into it.
 Add a pinch of Salt and turmeric to it and just sauté for 10 sec.

-- Frying both the rice and the veggies is an important step for this specific dish.
-If you want, you can go ahead and make the general Tadka with the vegetables first and then add plain boiled rice into it straight away.
-Frying them separate definitely churns out a distinct flavor though.
+Frying both the rice and the veggies is an important step for this specific dish.
+You could also go ahead with the general tadka method and fry the vegetables first and then add plain boiled rice into the wok directly.
+Frying them separately definitely churns out a distinct flavour though.

-- This Pulao tastes great when served fresh and hot straight from the Griddle, since the rice tends to get loose when turns cold.
+This Pulao tastes great when served fresh and hot straight from the griddle since it tends to get watery when cold.